reyanalam/ML-project/README.md

 <h2>Project Overview:</h2>
 <p>
-    This project involves building, training, and deploying a machine learning model using Streamlit.
+    This project involves building, training, and deploying a machine learning model.
     The goal of the project is to
     predict student math scores based on a variety of categorical and numerical features, such as gender, parental education level, and other academic scores (e.g., reading and writing scores).